nathania-haryanto/ng-adv/Demos/04-State/ngrx-state/src/assets/markdown/change-detection.md

-`environment.ts` contains settings to log change detection cycles.
+Change Detection Loggin is implemented in skill-row.component.ts and skills-container.component.ts. `environment.ts` contains settings to log change detection cycles.
 This is useful to see how often change detection is triggered.
 The following settings are available:

 ```typescript
 export const environment = {